maplibre/maplibre-gl-js-docs/docs/pages/example/contour-lines.md

 ---
 title: Add Contour Lines
-description: Add contour lines to your map from a raster-dem source
+description: Add contour lines to your map from a raster-dem source.
 topics:
     - Layers
 thumbnail: contour-lines